-Sources of estimate uncertainty related to macroeconomic unpredictability and volatility include the nature of the industry in which CGF is investing, the current geopolitical context, supply chain challenges, changes in governments' carbon policies, inflation and interest rates.
+Sources of estimate uncertainty related to macroeconomic unpredictability and volatility include the nature of the industry in which CGF is investing, the current geopolitical context, the early-stage nature of the investments, supply chain challenges, changes in governments' carbon policies, inflation and interest rates.
 This could continue to impact financial results, due to uncertainties including their extent and duration.
 The Interim Condensed Financial Statements of CGF reflect the impacts resulting from the aforementioned macroeconomic factors to the extent known at the reporting date.